16 min read

 Relevant sites with broken links are attractive prospects because they're already linking to a page that's related to yours.
 And by helping webmasters find and replace their broken links, you're doing them a favor.
 This increases your chances of success.

-🔗 Related article: Broken Link Building: The Essential Guide 2024
+🔗 Related article: Broken Link Building 2026: Our Detailed Guide

 How do you look for broken links?

-Type the domain you want to get a link from in Ahrefs Site Explorer, select Broken Links from the sidebar menu, and job done.
+Type the domain you want to get a link from in Ahrefs Site Explorer, select Broken backlinks from the sidebar menu, and job done.

 Alternatively, you can use a Chrome extension, like Broken Link Checker, but this requires visiting the actual page that you want to inspect.